 Open Grief Support Group:

-Marquette: A Memorial Service honoring and celebrating the lives of our loved ones is held each year.
-This past year it was held at the Presque Isle Pavilion.
+Marquette: A Memorial Service honoring and celebrating the lives of our loved ones is twice each year.
+The summer service is held at the Carp River Gardens, and the winter service is held in the Chapel at the D.J.
+Jacobetti Veteran’s Facility.
 The memorial service is an opportunity to honor and celebrate the lives of those we have lost.
 It is a time to share stories, celebrate with music, pray and remember our loved ones.
 Please contact Lake Superior Hospice for date and time details at (906) 225-7760 or email firstname.lastname@example.org